beliciataylor/self-study/README.md

 [Book's Source Code](https://github.com/Apress/text-analytics-w-python-2e)

 This folder contains my typed-up chapter notes and codes from the _Text Analytics with Python: A Practitioner's Guide to Natural Language Processing_.
 Each chapter contains the following:
 * my Jupyter notebooks of each section in a chapter
 * data used in the chapter
 * saved trained models (when applicable)
-    * modules I made to make loading data between section notebook easier
+* modules for loading data between section notebook easier

 ## Data Science From Scratch